-In 2016, Barbara initiated the Connecticut Opportunity Project in partnership with youth-serving organizations to support their efforts to positively impact young people who are disengaged or disconnected from high school and help them graduate and succeed in their lives.
-Barbara also commissioned research, Untapped Potential, that helped raise awareness around and advocate for the 39,000 students in Connecticut who are disengaged or disconnected from school, work, and community.
+In 2016, Barbara initiated the Connecticut Opportunity Project in partnership with youth-serving organizations to support their efforts to positively impact young people who are severely off-track or disconnected from high school and help them graduate and succeed in their lives.
+Barbara also commissioned research, Untapped Potential, that helped raise awareness around and advocate for the 39,000 students in Connecticut who are severely off-track or disconnected from school, work, and community.

 In the Spring of 2020, Barbara partnered with state and local leaders to purchase and distribute 60,000 laptops to Connecticut high school students most in need when the COVID-19 pandemic forced schools into remote and hybrid learning.
 Barbara also formed collaborations with the Connecticut Conference of Municipalities, leaders in cities and towns, and major internet companies to provide thousands of low-income families with free high-speed internet access.

 In August 2021, based on her many conversations with teachers, Barbara created Teachers of Connecticut, an online platform for teachers to tell their own stories, in their own words.
 Over the years, Barbara has helped more than 1,000 teachers to pursue professional development opportunities through collaborations with Fund For Teachers and Lincoln Center Education.
 Barbara has also provided resources to hundreds of Connecticut classrooms through DonorsChoose.org.